Information for German citizens who do not speak German

 The fee for a German ID is approximately $80.00.
 For more information, please visit:

 Each application must include two recent identical biometric passport photos (Please do not cut the photos yourself!).
-A photo booth is availabe in the Consulate waiting room for taking photos.
 Please note that there are specific requirements for passport photos described in the following pdf: DD_Sample_Photos